 National Training Entitlement Policy [PDF 95KB]

-Registration as a Skills Tasmania Endorsed RTO is the gateway for an RTO's eligibility to apply for Skills Tasmania programs for the delivery of government subsidised training in Tasmania.
-RTOs who wish to deliver Tasmanian Government funded training must apply to be endorsed before applying for any of the programs managed by Skills Tasmania and before entering into a Skills Tasmania Agreement.
+Registration as a Skills Tasmania Endorsed RTO is the gateway for an RTO's eligibility to apply for or participate in any Skills Tasmania program that includes the delivery of nationally recognised government subsidised training in Tasmania.
+RTOs who wish to deliver Tasmanian Government funded training must apply to be endorsed before applying for or participating in any of the programs managed by Skills Tasmania.

 A Skills Tasmania Agreement will be issued only to Skills Tasmania Endorsed RTOs.